 Determines what happens when the server issues a redirect.

 This property determines what happens when the server issues a redirect.
-Normally, the component returns an error if the server responds with an "Object Moved" message.
-If this property is set to frAlways (1), the new URL for the object is retrieved automatically every time.
+Normally, the class returns an error if the server responds with an "Object Moved" message.
+If this property is set to frAlways (1), the new url for the object is retrieved automatically every time.

-If this property is set to frSameScheme (2), the new URL is retrieved automatically only if the URLScheme is the same, otherwise the component throws an exception.
+If this property is set to frSameScheme (2), the new url is retrieved automatically only if the url_scheme is the same, otherwise the class fails with an error.

 Note that following the HTTP specification, unless this property is set to frAlways (1), automatic redirects will be performed only for 'GET' or 'HEAD' requests.
 Other methods could potentially change the conditions of the initial request and create security vulnerabilities.

-A Redirect event is fired for every URL the product is redirected to.
-In the case of automatic redirections, the Redirect event is a good place to set properties related to the new connection (e.g. new authentication parameters).
+A on_redirect event is fired for every URL the product is redirected to.
+In the case of automatic redirections, the on_redirect event is a good place to set properties related to the new connection (e.g. new authentication parameters).

 The default value is frNever (0).
-In this case, redirects are never followed, and the component throws an exception instead.
+In this case, redirects are never followed, and the class fails with an error instead.